uwescience/DSSG2016/README.md

   The blog will get automatically generated from the `gh-pages` branch, so all the content needs to be added to this branch.

-- Posts need to be added as new markdown files in the `_posts`.
+- Posts need to be added as new markdown files in the `_posts` directory.
   File names need to be something like `2016-06-16-example-post.md`.
 Note that the details in the header need to be something like:

       ---
       layout: post